jerrold110/Charity-donor-marketing-predictive-modelling/README.md

 # Charity donor marketing predictive modelling
- Using predictive modelling to create a marketing strategy to increase the amount of donations received
+Predictive modelling to create a marketing strategy to increase the amount of donations received.
+In this project I create a predictive model that uses past data to predict future trends by training the model on a year